fir3wa1-k3r/DevJournal/_posts/2018-10-17-File-Transfer-cheatsheet.md

 }
 {% endhighlight %}
 <br>
-You customize the port and the root directory by replacing the port and the directory path in the above code.
+This server actually listens on port 8421 and accepts the requests with the PUT method and places the file in the `/dev/shm/` directory.You customize the port and the root directory by replacing the port and the directory path in the above code.
 Then we need to create a symbolic link of the created file to the `/etc/nginx/site-enabled` directory.

 `ln -s /etc/nginx/sites-available/transfer_files /etc/nginx/sites-enabled`

+Then restart the service by using the command `sudo service nginx restart`.
+You can use curl command to upload the file from the remote machine to the nginx server